Stribe Logo

 It’s human nature for all of us to want to be heard and understood – it’s what creates a sense of belonging and happiness in all our environments, including work.

 And while rewards and perks can be enticing incentives for your team, research has shown us time and time again that bonuses and benefits alone are not enough to truly motivate teams and make individuals happy.
-To create a genuine engagement – you must prioritise meaningful communication and feedback systems so people are valued and heard at every level of the organisation.

-In this article we explain how feedback loops are the instrument you need to empower your employees and give them a sense of purpose to bring their best selves to work – rather than those quarterly staff pizza parties!
+We explain how feedback loops are the instrument you need to empower your employees and give them a sense of purpose to bring their best selves to work – rather than those quarterly staff pizza parties!

 • What is an employee feedback loop?